by Alina Livneva20 June '18

 Politics and art have long been connected, sorting out purposes of mutual benefits.
 The history speaks about how art has supported politics with a platform to express, protest and satire.
 Besides empowering politics in this way, art also served as an extraordinary way of Political Propaganda.
 From human rights to fight for freedom or equality to religious awakening, art has helped people understand and convey knowledge on many political issues.
 It has also been a medium to protest or rebel against a decision wrongly made or biased rule passed.
-You can find such masterpieces in our online art gallery as well.
 But while there are some serious artists making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.
-Collectively said, there is a variety of political artworks that sort different purposes and target different audience through any of the art forms including scriptures, paintings, digital art and more.

-In this post, we will talk about political artists names painting political art:
+In this post, we will talk about Famous political art pieces and their creators:

 Untitled (Reach Out And Touch Someone)-Barbara Kruger -1989